Using a Python virtual environment in Motor-CAD#

 ../_images/python_venv_summary.png

-Change the Python EXE file path in the Motor-CAD UI#
+Change the Python exe path in the Motor-CAD UI#

 ../_images/change_python_location.png

-The Python file path is updated accordingly, and the Python version is recognised by the Motor-CAD UI.
+The Python path is updated accordingly, and the Python version is recognised by the Motor-CAD UI.

 ../_images/changed_python_location.png